ATaCR

 • fig_average (boolean) – Whether or not to produce a figure showing the average daily spectra

-• fig_coh_ph (boolean) – Whether or not to produce a figure showing the maximum coherence between H and Z
+• fig_tilt (boolean) – Whether or not to produce a figure showing the maximum coherence and phase between H1 and HZ as function of azimuth measured CW from H1

 • save (Path object) – Relative path to figures folder